caspar/project2-f22-template/README.md

 In a directed graph, the direction of the edges matter.
 A -> B -> C -> A and A -> C -> B -> A will count as 2 triangles.

 Your answer should be a single query.
-You need to run it and get the output containing the columns:
+You need to run it and get the output containing the column:

 * no_of_triangles